Rolled Oat, based breakfasts.

 Quick Microwave Porridge.

-Reg’s variation on this is to put a cup of hot water and shim milk powder on the rolled oats, then microwave it for one minute, leave it sit for another minute in the microwave then add fruit and serve.
+Reg’s variation on this is to put a cup of hot water and skim milk powder on the rolled oats, then microwave it for one minute, leave it to sit for another minute in the microwave then add fruit and serve.